pyblosxom/pyblosxom/docs/plugins/entrytitle.rst

 Summary
 =======

-If PyBlosxom is rendering a single entry (i.e. entry_list has 1 item in it), then this populates the ``entry_title`` variable for the header template.
+If Pyblosxom is rendering a single entry (i.e. entry_list has 1 item in it), then this populates the ``entry_title`` variable for the header template.